junxit/us-congress-bills-113/metadata.md

 - 2014-09-09 — The Speaker designated the Honorable Ted Poe to act as Chairman of the Committee.
 - 2014-09-09 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7338)
 - 2014-09-09 — The previous question was ordered pursuant to the rule. (consideration: CR H7337)
+- 2014-09-10 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-09-11 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 559.